 Now before you get started, I have to tell you some bad news.
-This cake is a lot of work.
+This Strawberry Shortcake Cake is a lot of work.
 A LOT.
 It actually seems like it takes about 147 hours of work and 17 bowls before you finally get to take a bite.

 Okay – so maybe not that long or quite that many bowls, but it does take hours to prepare and I’m not. even. kidding.